operator-framework/operator-sdk/proposals/kubernetes-1.17.md

 ### Upgrade / Downgrade Strategy

-To help users upgrade their projects, Operator SDK provides a migration guide that documents the steps that operator develoeprs must take to migrate their project to a new version of the SDK.
+To help users upgrade their projects, Operator SDK provides a migration guide that documents the steps that operator developers must take to migrate their project to a new version of the SDK.

 The migration guide for the version containing the Kubernetes 1.17 dependency